 - Work in a team of 2 to 4 students.
 Contact the instructor if you do not have a group.
 It is strongly advised that each group consists of individuals who have similar schedules and project interests. - ✓ You are free to propose your own project (consult the instructor to ensure that the project scope is adequate).
-Alternatively, a list of project ideas is also available below. - ✓ Only up to 2 groups can select a similar project (e.g.: traffic light controller, calculator).
+Alternatively, a list of project ideas is also available below. - ECE2700 usually has 2 class sections each semester.
+Students are only allowed to form groups with students in their own class section, i.e., groups with members from different class sections are NOT allowed. - ✓ Only up to 2 groups can select a similar project (e.g.: traffic light controller, calculator).
 This is on a first come, firstserve basis.
 No exceptions will be made. - This project involves designing a digital system (also called special-purpose processors) that performs a meaningful function.
 The project can take two forms: - External Interface based: Here, a great deal of the project involves interfacing to peripherals on the Nexys A7-50T (e.g.: VGA connector, temperature sensor, accelerometer), and/or other peripherals that will be connected to the Nexys A7-50T (e.g.: ultrasonic rangefinders, LCDs). - Architecture based: Here, the focus is on developing architectures tailored to a specific application (e.g.: image processing, computer arithmetic, signal processing, communications).
 The external interfacing effort is minimal and just enough to demonstrate the functioning of the system. - The team can re-use available code (e.g.: VGA controller) provided that: i) the team explicitly acknowledges it, and ii) the reused code is not the main datapath and control circuit.
 Consult the instructor if in doubt. - Projects will be evaluated on the basis of methodology (40%), implementation (50%), as well as oral presentation and documentation (10%).